cplmakerlab/cplmakerlab.github.io/_guides/how-to-make-a-vinyl-sticker-using-an-electronic-cutter.md

 ### Design tips:

-* Use solid fill colors, no strokes
 * Avoid overly complex features
 * Simple silhouettes, outlines, and block letters work best
+* In Inkscape: use solid fill colors, no strokes.

 When you are done, select everything and do *Path &gt; Object to Path*.
 This will convert all shapes to vector paths that the machine can then follow.

 To preserve the position and spacing of your elements, select shapes and do *Path &gt; Combine*.
-This will "fuse" the shapes so that they are treated as one path, even if they don't necessarily intersect.
+This will "fuse" the shapes into position so that they are treated as one path, even if they don't necessarily intersect.

 &nbsp;